Paper Title and Summary

 magnetically connected systems, from Sun, through solar wind, to the planets.

-(> 60 degree) views from above the solar poles.
+be obtaining high-latitude (> 60 degree) views from above the

 Gibson S. E. Malanushenko A. de Toma G. Tomczyk S. Reeves K. Tian H. Yang Z. Chen B. Fleishman G. Gary D. Nita G. Pillet V. M. White S. Rachmeler L. A. Raouafi N. E. Zhao J. Bąk-Stęślicka U. Dalmasse K. Kucera T.